trilloapps/trillo-python-tutorial/README.md

 - Python IDE should be available on your machine.
 It should be using Python 3.
 - You should have cloned this repository.
-- The repository should be imported as a new Maven project.
+- The repository should be imported as a new Python project.
 (Make sure you don’t import it as a project or directory).
 - You should have access to a Trillo Workbench running on cloud (URL, login credentials to its UI).
 - You can use the same credentials to access Trillo Workbench from your client.